MrDeadNasty/ZombieNpcs/README.md

 NPC FIGHTERS

-  A separate pool of normal NPCs is tagged as fighters and given ASO's full AI brain.
+  A separate pool of normal NPCs is tagged as fighters and (if) given ASO's full AI brain.
 They will:

   - Detect zombies using ASO's graduated detection meter (affected by weather,